NotePlan/plugins/jgclark.Summaries/README.md

 ![alt text](checklist.png)

-If you want to use this template in another note it can be imported using `<%- import("Daily tasks”) -%>`
+Then in your daily note include the same checklist, and mark them as completed in the usual way.
+(If you want to use this template in another note it can be imported using `<%- import("Daily tasks”) -%>`)

-Completion is tracked using the 'appendProgressUpdate' command
+Then completion is shown using the '/appendProgressUpdate' command, for example:

 ![alt text](checklist-2.png)